-Textbook: Introduction to Graph Theory, Second Edition, by Douglas B. West
+Textbook: Combinatorial Mathematics, by Douglas B. West

 Homework: Homework is crucial to gain a full understanding of course material.
 Homework is assigned approximately once every two weeks.
-Each student may submit up to one homework electronically in PDF format to the instructor's email address; for all other homeworks, a physical hardcopy of your homework must be submitted.
 All homeworks must be prepared with an electronic typesetting system, preferably LaTeX.

 In working on the homework problems, you may make use of the course textbook and discussions with fellow students and the instructor.
 Your written work must be entirely your own, which implies that you must fully understand everything written down on your paper under your own name.
-You may not obtain answers to homework exercises by using search engines, other textbooks, scholarly research articles, or other resources, because doing so would defeat the purpose of the homework.
+You may not obtain answers to homework exercises by using search engines, artificial intelligence, other textbooks, scholarly research articles, or other resources, because doing so would defeat the purpose of the homework.